SEO Content Writing: The Complete Guide

-I would rather go door to door washing cars than to charge peanuts for a world class service.
+I would rather go door to door washing cars than to charge peanuts for a world-class service.

-If you are reading this and thinking that you can’t charge or afford high prices, generally, the more you pay for content, the better it will be, but expect to pay no less that £85 for 1000 decent words.
+If you are reading this and thinking that you can’t charge or afford high prices, generally, the more you pay for content, the better it will be, but expect to pay no less than £85 for 1000 decent words.

 So for a good article that is over 2400 words, you will be looking at £170 as a minimum.